Thurston County Running and Track and Field: The Top Influencer In Thurston County Running And Track and Field History

 After forty-plus years, Champlin still holds the long jump record at Timberline High School.
 His record set in 1973 is the oldest field event record in Thurston County History.
 He is also a member of his high school's Athletic Hall of Fame.
 He long jumped and ran the sprints for the striders for a short time.

 Ed McCallister went on to run the 400-meter hurdles for the University of Washington.
-He still holds the school record in the 4x400 meters with his teammates at his high school after 45 years.
+He still holds the school record in the 4x400 meters with his teammates at his high school for 50 years this spring.

 John Schultz, the great former Centralia High School football coach, and one of my best friends in high school, became one of the best throw coaches in the state, if not the nation.
 I was at John's wedding party decades ago.
 Coach Schultz has one of the best win/loss records in Centralia High School Football history.
 His team finished the second year in the Tacoma Dome at the state football championships.